francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 Links       :
 ```

-- 10.4) **Obtain a Reverse Shell Executing a PowerShell Script on the Target SQL Server**
+### Obtain a Reverse Shell Executing a PowerShell Script on the Target SQL Server

 ![](./assets/badges/studvm-studentuser0.svg){.left}